Frequently Asked Questions

 Pipeline transportation is safe, and it is far safer than other modes of transport, including trucking and rail.

 Underground carbon dioxide (CO2) injection first began more than 50 years ago in western Texas.
-Decades of data has helped us understand how CO2 behaves and how to safely transport it through pipelines.
-Today, millions of metric tons of CO₂ are safely transported daily across the country through 5,000+ miles of pipelines.
+Decades of data have helped us understand how CO2 behaves and how to safely transport it through pipelines.
+Today, millions of metric tons of CO2 are safely transported daily across the country through 5,000+ miles of pipelines.
 Before a CO2 storage project ever begins, acceptable routes are identified and evaluated for the new pipelines.

 Pipelines and storage sites have stringent regulations, monitoring, and mitigation requirements.
 Alaska prioritizes significant planning and research, training, and technology into all aspects of pipeline safety to be prepared for any unexpected scenarios.

-How are underground CO2 storage sites and pipelines monitored?
+How are underground CO2 pipelines monitored?

 Multiple safeguards and protections are put in place for storage sites and pipelines.
 Safety is ensured through rigorous site selection, extensive monitoring, and regulatory oversight.
 Alaska requires extensive review and approval of plans to operate pipelines and storage facilities and inject carbon dioxide (CO2).
 In addition, the U.S. Environmental Protection Agency requires a monitoring, reporting, and verification plan for sequestered CO2.
+Typical project requirements include:

-• Class VI well construction with surface casing/ cementing protecting water resources; cementing from the surface to the injection point; and corrosion-resistant materials
+• Class VI well construction with surface casing/ cementing protecting water resources; cementing from the surface to the injection point; and corrosionresistant materials.

 • Next-Level Monitoring: multi-layer, multi-protection, multi-action 24/7/365

-• Operational monitoring for temperature and pressure changes that could indicate early anomalies
+• Operational monitoring for temperature and pressure changes that could indicate early anomalies.

-• Leak detection and alerts
+• Leak detection and alerts.

-• Deep underground monitoring to ensure that the CO2 remains securely in the storage zone
+• Deep underground monitoring to ensure that the CO2remains securely in the storage zone.

-• Surface and near surface monitoring to ensure no environmental effects
+• Surface and near surface monitoring to ensure no environmental effects.

 • Surface water, groundwater and soil regular testing